utahemre/Leaflet.GeoJSONAutocomplete/README.md

 [Test it!](https://utahemre.github.io/geojsontest.html)

+Your geojson features must have 4 properties
+- **title:** Main title seen in autocomplete results
+- **description:** More details seen in automplete results
+- **popupContent:** Content seen in popups.
+- **image:** Images seen in autocomplete results (read from image folder)

 #License

 Leaflet.GeoJSONAutocomplete is free software, and may be redistributed under the MIT License.

+Please let me know your comments and usage.